-We advise avoiding the government bonds of the major developed nations (the US, Germany and Japan).
+We advise avoiding the government bonds of the major developed nations—the US, Germany and Japan.

 We recommend maintaining limited exposure to foreign corporate debt, focusing on the short- and medium-dated bonds of companies with low credit ratings (hence higher risks and yields).
-The rise in yields at the middle of the curve, coupled with our assessment that no rapid yield spike is likely in the foreseeable future, provides justification for diverting part of client corporate bond holdings to securities with intermediate durations.
-We also recommend somewhat reducing credit risk by moving into bonds with higher credit ratings.
+The rise in yields at the middle of the curve, coupled with our assessment that no rapid yield rise is likely in the foreseeable future, provides justification for diverting part of client holdings in this asset class to bonds with intermediate durations.
+We also recommend reducing credit risk to some extent by moving into higher-rated bonds.

 The full article is presented in pdf format and can be viewed with Adobe Acrobat Reader software.
 Install the software